 - Add the thyme bundle and bay leaf, cover, and simmer for at least 30 minutes--or even better, one hour or more.

-- Before serving, remove the thyme bundle (and any loose stems) and the bay leaf, and season with sea salt, to taste.
+- Before serving, remove the thyme bundle (and any loose stems) and the bay leaf.
+Season with salt and pepper to taste.

 Irene McDonald